 What Is a Simulator?

 Satisfying the need for software in the world makes simulation an invaluable testing tool.
 Simulation is the process of generating reproductions of system states to test one or more components of a system.
-In doing so, one is able to see how the intended behavior may or may not work, as well as to verify that all functionalities of the system work as they’re supposed to.
+In doing so, one can see how the intended behavior may or may not work, as well as to verify that all functionalities of the system work as they’re supposed to.
 It can be used for a range of tasks, including testing the functionality of screens and other UI elements.

 The focus of a simulator is to model the interaction of a product with real humans and to see how different people perceive it.
 However, the simulator is limited in its capacity to mimic the software’s variables and configurations.
 During simulation, the software is tested with various inputs to measure the output of that software.
 This input can be a virtual machine created by the software developers and then modified by testers.